 She checks her team’s customer service queues — messages from customers are rapidly piling up.
-As she scans over the subject lines, they read “Order is LATE,” “Where is my order??” or “NEED order in time for Mother’s Day.”
-The WISMOs dance around her as she reads, jeering and singing, “Your order is late!
+As she scans over the subject lines, they read “Order is LATE,” “Where is my order??” or “NEED order in time for Valentine’s Day.”
+The WISMOs dance around her jeering and singing, “Your order is late!
 Your order is late!”

 As Carrie hears the faint chimes of phones ringing behind her, she stares blankly into Larry’s office ahead of her.
 Larry is nowhere to be found, but WISMOs fill every inch of the space.